Living Without Beth and Craig: Definitions and Interpolants in Description and Modal Logics with Nominals and Role Inclusions: Lower Bound Proofs With Ontology

 \item the root of $\Imc_k$ satisfies $I_s$;

 \item the $U$-counter starts at $0$ at the root and counts modulo $2^n$ along each $s$-path;

 \item the $V$-counter starts at $k$ at the root and counts modulo $2^n$ along each $s$-path;

-\item the auxiliary concept names of the shape $A_\sigma^i$ and $A_\sigma'$ are interpreted in a minimal way so as to satisfy the concept inclusions listed above.
-Note that the respective concept inclusions are Horn, hence there is no choice.
+\item the auxiliary concept names of the shape $A_\sigma^i$ and $A_\sigma'$ are interpreted in a minimal way so as to satisfy the concept inclusions starting from concept inclusion~\eqref{eq:startrolei}.
+Note that, by definition of these concept inclusions, there is a unique result.